fabiocarrella/handbook/book/tedcog/lab_protocols.md

 We expect that student projects in our lab should be done under the checklist application route.

 ### Standard Operating Procedure
 As mentioned above, the lab has a “standard operating procedure” (SOP) for ethics related to our general line of work.
-Yoy may view it [here](https://uob.sharepoint.com/:f:/r/teams/grp-lewandowsky-lab/Shared%20Documents/Ethics_Example/SOP?csf=1&web=1&e=VkYcM0).
+You may view it [here](https://uob.sharepoint.com/:f:/r/teams/grp-lewandowsky-lab/Shared Documents/Ethics_Example/SOP?csf=1&web=1&e=VkYcM0), where you will find a pdf containing the current version of all SOP documents, as well as a folder that contains Word versions of the individual appendices.

 **What does it mean for you?**
-In short, it means that if you want to conduct research using any of the items listed in [Appendix 2](https://uob.sharepoint.com/teams/grp-lewandowsky-lab/_layouts/15/Doc.aspx?sourcedoc=%7B7C504BC6-6482-42C7-8F3F-C6406243D6B0%7D&file=appendix_2.docx&action=default&mobileredirect=true&wdsle=0&CT=1720083727081&OR=ItemsView) of the SOP (or for better browsing, see Christoph Abel's helpful [table](https://docs.google.com/spreadsheets/d/1f5gzEw6kRsyLwiC8kVjhsEP2DgRxL1Dvj900p494tKs/edit#gid=1762177533) and search for UoB Ethics code 12099), you are eligible to do so as a checklist application and avoid a full ethics review.
+In short, it means that if you want to conduct research using any of the items listed in [Appendix 2](https://docs.google.com/spreadsheets/d/1f5gzEw6kRsyLwiC8kVjhsEP2DgRxL1Dvj900p494tKs/edit?usp=sharing) of the SOP, you are eligible to do so as a checklist application and avoid a full ethics review.

 **How do you do that?**
 You need to follow the specific instructions outlined in the SOP.
 Please read it through before you submit a new ethics application.
 When using the SOP, you must declare that you are following the TeDCog SOP (approval #12099) and that your research adheres to the SOP in full – or specify where exactly it doesn’t.
 It will appear on OREMS during the application: